 Density + Melting Point

-The average density of granite is between 2.65 and 2.75 g/cm3, its compressive strength usually lies above 200 MPa, and its viscosity near STP is 3–6 • 1019 Pa·s.
-Melting temperature is 1215–1260 °C. Granite has poor primary permeability but strong secondary permeability.
+The average density of it is between 2.65 and 2.75 g/cm3, its compressive strength usually lies above 200 MPa, and its viscosity near STP is 3–6 • 1019 Pa·s.
+Melting temperature is 1215–1260 °C. It has poor primary permeability but strong secondary permeability.

 Occurrence of the Granite Rock

-So far, it is known that granite is found on Earth only as abundant in all continents as part of the continental crust.
+So far, it is known that it is found on Earth only as abundant in all continents as part of the continental crust.
 This rock is found in small, stock-like masses of less than 100 km², or in batholiths that are part of orogenic mountain ranges.
-The granite, together with the other continent and sedimentary rocks, generally form the base underground slope.
-Granite is also found in lacolites, trenches and thresholds.
+Together with the other continent and sedimentary rocks, generally form the base underground slope.
+It is also found in lacolites, trenches and thresholds.
 As in the granite composition, other rock variations are alpids and pegmatites.
-Adhesives with finer particle size than granite occur at the boundaries of granitic attacks.
+Adhesives with finer particle size than occur at the boundaries of granitic attacks.
 More granular pegmatites than granite generally share granite deposits.

 Production of Granite

-Granite is mined worldwide but most exotic colors are derived from granite deposits in Brazil, India, China, Finland, South Africa and North America.
-Granite mining is a capital and labor intensive process.
+It is mined worldwide but most exotic colors are derived from granite deposits in Brazil, India, China, Finland, South Africa and North America.
+The this rock mining is a capital and labor intensive process.
 The granite pieces are removed from the deposits by cutting or spraying operations.
 Special slicers are used to cut granite-extracted pieces into portable plates, which are then packed and transported by rail or shipping services.
 China, Brazil and India are the leading granite manufacturers in the world.

 - Stone known as “black granite” is usually gabbro which has a completely different chemical structure.